1995 Copa del Rey final

-The 1995 Copa del Rey Final was the 93rd final of the Spanish cup competition, the Copa del Rey.
+The 1995 Copa del Rey final was the 93rd final of the Spanish cup competition, the Copa del Rey.
 The final was played at Santiago Bernabéu Stadium in Madrid on 24 June 1995.
-The match was suspended on 79 minutes due to heavy rain and hail.
-It was resumed on 27 June 1995.
-The match was won by Deportivo de La Coruña, who beat Valencia CF 2–1.
-Deportivo won the cup for the first time.
+The match was suspended after 79 minutes due to heavy rain and hail, and was resumed on 27 June 1995.
+The match was won by Deportivo de La Coruña, who beat Valencia CF 2–1 for their first cup title.